 A group lesson is a class with other students (typically 4 or more) that are around

-the same age and skill level that are held multiple times throughout the semester.
+the same age and skill level that are held multiple times throughout the year.
+These

-These lessons last an hour and include musical games and other learning activities
+lessons typically last an hour and include musical games and other learning activities

 that are appropriate for the age group.
 Group lessons are very valuable and provide

 significant learning opportunities.
 No books are required unless specifically indicated

 prior to the lesson.

 A performance class is a class with other students (typically 4 or more) and is open